Sooner-Rover-Team/SoonerRoverTeamV/Autonomous/gps/lib/README.md

+#10/19/21
+# Update 10/19/21
+Added four SWIG interface files for edc, gps, sbp, and main.
+Added four python modules for edc, gps, sbp, and main.
+Added SWIG instructions.txt.
+Which has instructions on how to use SWIG to wrap the libraries

 # Update 10/29/19

 Added a cmake to this directory that creates the library "gps" which can be linked in another directory's cmake.
 However, the variables in gps.h had to be externed for this to work.